w3f/Grants-Program/docs/Support Docs/milestone-deliverables-guidelines.md

 ### Milestone Deliverables

 Please provide a list of milestone deliverables.
-This list should closely reflect the list of deliverables agreed on in the pull request for grant application (or in Annex 1 of the grant contract for the private applications).
+This list should closely reflect the list of deliverables agreed on in the pull request for grant application (or in Annex 1 of the grant contract for private grants).

 Each item in the list should include a link to the deliverable itself, e.g.: